Sidra-Tul-Muntaha-Ghouri/Email_ecxtraction/README.md

    Or you can read my medium article for step by step instructions from [here](https://sidratulmuntahaghouri.medium.com/get-your-emails-in-excel-b33f4e8b28cc)

+## Future Work

+I will implement a spam email detection algorithm to assess the percentage of spam emails among the total number of emails.

 ## License

 This project is open-source and provided under the terms of the included [LICENSE](LICENSE) file.
 Feel free to use, modify, and distribute the code in accordance with the license and credits.